edespino/cloudberry-site/docs/functions/json-functions-and-operators.md

 The optional flag string may include one or more of the characters `i` for case-insensitive match, `m` to allow `^` and `$` to match at newlines, `s` to allow `.` to match a newline, and `q` to quote the whole pattern (reducing the behavior to a simple substring match).

 The SQL/JSON standard borrows its definition for regular expressions from the `LIKE_REGEX` operator, which in turn uses the XQuery standard.
-Cloudberry Database does not currently support the `LIKE_REGEX` operator.
+Apache Cloudberry does not currently support the `LIKE_REGEX` operator.
 Therefore, the `like_regex` filter is implemented using the POSIX regular expression engine as described in [POSIX Regular Expressions](https://www.postgresql.org/docs/12/functions-matching.html#FUNCTIONS-POSIX-REGEXP).
 This leads to various minor discrepancies from standard SQL/JSON behavior which are catalogued in [Differences From XQuery (LIKE_REGEX)](https://www.postgresql.org/docs/12/functions-matching.html#POSIX-VS-XQUERY).
 Note, however, that the flag-letter incompatibilities described there do not apply to SQL/JSON, as it translates the XQuery flag letters to match what the POSIX engine expects.

 Keep in mind that the pattern argument of `like_regex` is a JSON path string literal, written according to the rules given in jsonpath Type.
 This means in particular that any backslashes you want to use in the regular expression must be doubled.
 For example, to match string values of the root document that contain only digits: